CtrlK

 Trigger Term Quality

-Includes relevant keywords like 'tools', 'function calling', 'tool definitions', and 'config variations', but misses common user phrasings like 'API tools', 'tool use', 'tool schema', 'JSON schema', or 'agent configuration'.
-Coverage of natural variations is incomplete.
+Includes relevant keywords like 'tools', 'function calling', 'tool definitions', and 'config variations', but misses common user variations like 'API tools', 'tool use', 'tool schema', 'JSON schema', or 'agent configuration'.
+Coverage is partial.

 2 / 3